eternauta1337/solplay/README.md

 Solidity playground to write solidity code in the left side and see solc output on the right side --while you type--.
 This does not use solcjs but C++ solc.
 Requires that the program is installed in the system.
 Uses a small expressjs server to run the compilations.

-This tool is intended to be ran locally, and only intended as a visualization tool for Zeppelin's Solidity Compiler audit.
+This tool is intended to be ran locally, and as a visualization tool for Zeppelin's Solidity Compiler audit.

 ![Solcplay gif](../assets/peek_solplay.gif)